visgl/deck.gl/docs/coordinate-systems.md

   and shared by all layers, so they will always pan zoom and tilt together, regardless of what coordinate system their positions are specified in.
+* Most of deck.gl's coordinate system handling has been broken out into the [viewport-mercator-project](https://github.com/uber-common/viewport-mercator-project) module.
+See the README file there for more information and documentation of the `Viewport` class.

 ## Supported Coordinate Systems